 Each week you will watch a video online (approx. 45 min).
-You are required to submit a (minimum) one-page (approx. 350 words) reaction paper to these videos.
-Each reaction is worth 10 points: 5 points for content and 5 points for format (to be explained later).
-You will have access to the video the entire week of the material, and Reaction Papers are due Monday 5pm of the following week.
-(For example, the Reaction Paper for Week 3 is open all of Week 3 and is due by Monday 5pm of Week 4.
-Due dates are set in Canvas to remind you!)
+You are required to submit a (minimum) one-page reaction paper to these videos.
+Each reaction is worth 10 points: 5 points is for content and 5 points for format (to be explained later).
+The reactions must be submitted to Canvas no later than midnight on the Sunday of that week.